The Prayer I Couldn't Say

 The Prayer of Tears

-The tears weren't a failure to pray properly.
+The tears were not a failure to pray properly.
 They were the most honest prayer I could offer.

-God wasn't waiting for me to compose eloquent sentences about my loss.
-He wasn't expecting me to quote Scripture or find the silver lining or be grateful for the "time I had with her."
+God was not waiting for me to compose eloquent sentences about my loss.
+He was not expecting me to quote Scripture or find the silver lining or be grateful for the "time I had with her."
 He was simply present in my pain, receiving my tears as the sacred offering they were.

-That night, I didn't ask God to take away my grief or speed up my healing.
-I didn't bargain with Him or beg Him to bring her back.
+That night, I did not ask God to take away my grief or speed up my healing.
+I did not bargain with Him or beg Him to bring her back.
 I just sat in His presence and let my heart break openly, trusting that somehow He was holding the pieces.

 The Long, Arduous Process

 I wish I could tell you that after that night, everything changed.
 That I woke up the next morning with renewed faith and peaceful acceptance.
-But healing doesn't work that way, does it?
+But healing does not work that way, does it?

-The love vacuum didn't fill overnight.
-The grief didn't transform into gratitude with a single prayer.
+The love vacuum did not fill overnight.
+The grief did not transform into gratitude with a single prayer.
 It was a long, arduous process of learning to feel love again, to trust that it still existed in the world even though the primary source of it in my life was gone.

 But that night of wordless prayer became a turning point, not because it fixed everything, but because it gave me permission to grieve without performing.
 To be broken without being ashamed.
 To meet God in my mess instead of waiting until I could clean myself up first.